globewalldesk/revuu/README.md

 reason this bit can't be opened with the default text editor instead of Pico.
 * Maybe add an actual spaced repetition option.
 * Create features to export and import some (tagged) or all items.
 * Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
 * Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.

+## MVC refactoring notes

+In order to make the codebase more maintainable, I've decided to do a major refactoring.
+My strategy is (1) move the various helper code to "controller" and "view" modules associated with "models," although the controller and view code will be in modules rather than classes, (2) starting from the basic classes App, TaskList, and Task, I will add a few more classes corresponding to major data-and-method groupings, to wit, TextEditor, ProgLang, and maybe a few others.

+Actually, I might end up converting the modules to classes later.
+Some method calls can become class method calls.

 ## Version notes